What are my rights if I am stopped by a law enforcement officer?

 A “conflict of interest” occurs when an attorney (or group of attorneys) cannot represent a client due to their duty of loyalty to another client.
 For example, two defendants are charged with a crime.
 Defendant 1 is already represented by the Public Defender’s Office when Defendant 2 requests representation.
 The Public Defender’s Office cannot represent both Defendant 1 and Defendant 2 as their defenses may be adverse to one another.

-By statute, the Public Defender’s Office is only appointed in criminal matters.
+By statute, the Office of Defense Services is only appointed in criminal matters.
 Our office only represents clients (both adults and juveniles) in criminal cases in which you can be sent to prison.
 Our office does not represent individuals on minor traffic offenses.
 We represent clients statewide in the Supreme Court, Superior Court, Family Court and the Court of Common Pleas.
 We also represent clients at Alderman’s Court 40 in Newark.
 We do not represent clients in the Justice of the Peace Court system except for juveniles charged with criminal contempt of a truancy court order (which are handled by the Family Court Unit in the county in which the offense occurred) or adults charged with a DUI offense out of Justice of the Peace Court 11 (which are handled by the New Castle County Court of Common Pleas Unit).
 In order to request Public Defender representation on all other eligible Justice of the Peace Court offenses, you must transfer your Justice of the Peace Court case to one of the courts in which we provide representation such as the Court of Common Pleas or Family Court.
-Assistant Public Defenders are not appointed for any civil cases such as divorce, child support or child custody.
+Office of Defense Services attorneys are not appointed for any civil cases such as divorce, child support or child custody.
 Please click here for links to other agencies which may be able to handle these civil matters.